-It can be acute (sudden) or chronic (long-lasting).
+It can be acute (sudden dyspnea) or chronic (long-lasting dyspnea).
 Acute dyspnea starts within a few minutes or hours.
 It can happen with other symptoms like a fever, rash, or cough.
 Chronic dyspnea can make you feel out of breath with everyday tasks, such as walking from room to room or standing up from a sitting position.

 Sometimes, shortness of breath gets better or worse with certain body positions.
 For example, lying down flat can trigger shortness of breath in people who have certain types of heart and lung disease.
 Keeping track of your symptoms can help your doctor figure out what's wrong and recommend the best treatment.

-Many health conditions can cause shortness of breath.
-The most common causes of acute dyspnea are:
+Many conditions can cause shortness of breath.
+The most common causes of short-term dyspnea are:

 - Pneumonia and other respiratory infections

-Some of the more common causes of chronic dyspnea are:
+Some of the more common causes of long-term dyspnea are:

 - Chronic obstructive pulmonary disease (COPD), including emphysema